MoeraOrg/moeraorg.github.io/overview/node.md

 Web clients and mobile clients use REST API for all operations.
-Automated operations, like backups, reposts from other social networks, data migration, specialized Moera search engines etc. also use the it.
+Automated operations, like backups, reposts from other social networks, data migration, specialized Moera search engines etc. also use it.
 REST API is also used for inter-node communication - receiving [notifications][2], fetching new posts for the [newsfeed][3] etc.